Rolands-Laucis/Socio/core/README.md

 * Typescript migration
 * Rate-limit query updates
 * Threading paralization pipelines for async querry queues
+* Data loading and success or fail states
 * plenty more

 # Dont be shy to try this out on your small project.
 Feedback from real world use cases is much appreciated 🥰